SmithsonianWorkshops/Hydra-introduction/hydra_intro.md

 We will be using the Hydra QSub Generation Utility to create this file.

 There is a link to this page on the page that lists Hydra's web-based tools.
-- Telework: go to the Hydra option in "IT Tools" on the Telework site and choose "Password Self Help"
+- Telework: open the Hydra option in "IT Tools" on the Telework site
 - On-site/VPN: go to https://hydra-adm01.si.edu/

 * *CPU time*: short